aymanggv/sql-murder-mystery/README.md

 ## 🚀 My Approach

 I solved the challenge using **SQLite** in a local environment.
 I started with the experienced prompt, analyzed the schema, and worked through the clues step-by-step entirely with SQL queries.
-My goal was to rely solely on SQL logic—no external notes or assumptions.
+My goal was to rely solely on SQL logic.
+No external notes or assumptions.

 ---